 - Keith Ditcham - Senior Research Fellow and (Acting) Director, RUSI’s Organised Crime and Policing Research Group

-- Jenny Parfrement-Hopkins - Lead Analyst for Organised Crime Research, Analysis and Insight directorate, Home Office Analysis and Insight directorate
+- Jenny Parfrement-Hopkins - Lead Analyst for Organised Crime Research, Analysis and Insight, Home Office Analysis and Insight directorate